onur-zengin/aws-ec2-linux-docker/README.md

 #### 4.2.
 PROCEDURE

+4.2.0.
+Variables

+AWS_REGION = ""
+S3_BUCKET_NAME = "" #replace-all S3_BUCKET_NAME with a globally unique bucket name

 4.2.1.
 Create a user account & remote backend on AWS for Terraform

-[todo: automate this with CloudFormation]
+[todo: automate this with Ansible / CloudFormation]

 IAM user        [..., access keys]
-S3 bucket       [name:S3_BUCKET_NAME, versioning:enabled] # replace all S3_BUCKET_NAME with a globally unique bucket name
+S3 bucket       [name:S3_BUCKET_NAME, versioning:enabled]
 DynamoDB table  [tableName:tfstate-lock-vmon, partitionKey:LockID]

+Note: S3 bucket and DynamoDB table should be created in AWS_REGION.

 4.2.2. (optional) Upload the TLS certificate for Nginx Web Server to AWS Secrets Manager

-[todo: automate this with Python / CloudFormation & merge into #4.2.1]
+[todo: automate this with Python / Ansible / CloudFormation & merge into #4.2.1]

 4.2.3.
 Configure AWS CLI with the access keys obtained from #4.2.1